-How many types of surrogacy are there?
-Surrogacy is a complex medical procedure that can be done in several ways, each of which has consequences on the genetic relationship of the baby with the surrogate mother and the intended parents.
+What are the different types of surrogacy?
+Surrogacy is a complex assisted reproductive procedure that can be done in several ways, each of which has direct consequences on who will be genetically linked to the baby and the relationship between the intended parents and the surrogate mother.

 Basically, there are two primary types of surrogacy, gestational and traditional.
 However, gestational surrogacy can include four different types of arrangements and traditional surrogacy can include two different forms of arrangements, so there are six different types of surrogacy arrangements:

 When the intended mother cannot carry a baby to term but her eggs and the intended father’s sperm are used to create an embryo (via an In Vitro Fertilization process – IVF) that transferred and carried by the surrogate mother (gestational surrogate).
 With this procedure, the child born is genetically tied to his/her parents and the gestational carrier has no genetic link because her eggs are not used.

 If there is no intended mother involved in the process (i.e gay couples) or eggs the eggs of the intended mother cannot be used, the gestational surrogate carries the embryo developed from a donor egg that has been fertilized by sperm from the intended father.
 With this process, the child born is genetically tied to the intended father (or one of the IFs) and the gestational surrogate has no genetic relation.

 If there is no intended father involved in the process (i.e lesbian couples) or the intended father is unable to produce sperm, the gestational surrogate mother carries an embryo created from the intended mother’s egg (who is unable to carry a pregnancy herself) and donor sperm.
 With this scheme, the baby born is genetically tied to the intended mother and the gestational surrogate has no genetic connection.